abhijits136/KotlinMVVMCleanHiltJetpackCompose/README.md

 -   **`dev`**: For the development environment.
 It has an `applicationIdSuffix` of `.dev` so it can be installed alongside the production version.
 -   **`prod`**: For the production environment, intended for release builds.

-Each flavor has its own source sets (`src/dev/` and `src/prod/`), allowing for different configurations and resources.
-For example, the `app_name` in `strings.xml` is different for each flavor to provide a visual confirmation of the current build variant.
-This same mechanism is used to provide environment-specific constants (like API URLs) in `Config.kt`.
+Each flavor has its own source sets (`src/dev/` and `src/prod/`), allowing for different configurations, resources, and even code.
+A key example of this is the `AnalyticsModule`, which uses Hilt to provide a `CustomAnalyticsService` in `dev` builds (which logs to Logcat) and a `FirebaseAnalyticsService` in `prod` builds.
+This powerful pattern allows you to easily swap out implementations for different environments.

 You can switch between build variants (e.g., `devDebug`, `prodRelease`) using the **Build Variants** panel in Android Studio.